 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with these Terms and Conditions or its subject matter or formation.

-These Terms and Conditions have been entered into on the Commencement Date by way of the Contributor’s Acceptance.
+These Terms and Conditions have been entered into on the Commencement Date.